 42¼” h.
 52½” w.
 18” d.

 This is an authentic handcrafted Tibetan chest with the framework showing mortise-and-tenon construction and painted with natural mineral color pigments.
 The brown lacquered top consists of two wood panels with some cracks showing on the front panel due to age and weathering.
 Below the top is a narrow recessed neck with relief carving of gilded angular continuous-life design.
 The painted panels in front are recessed from the framework.
 The framework separating the panels are painted like bamboo slats, colored green, with cutout section struts painted orange.
 The green sections have floral motifs with gilded scrolling stems and stylized flower heads in white.

-This chest is an authentic antique as shown by traces of yak butter grease on parts of the surface.
+This chest is an authentic antique as shown by the presence of traces of yak butter grease on parts of the surface.
 Yak is the beast of burden in Tibet.
 For centuries Tibetans use its fat as oil in cooking and as fuel for their lamps which seem to be burning night and day.
 After years of exposing to this living ritual, most furniture in a Tibetan home would have collected some grease on its surface.
 Traces of grease on a Tibetan chest is a good indication it has lived and is a genuine piece of antique.
 Authentic Tibetan antiques are rare as many were destroyed during the Chinese Cultural Revolution when so many religious and cultural relics were destroyed in a “class struggle”.
 Due to political turmoil, many Tibetans sought exile in neighboring Nepal where many of them tried to make a living selling furniture and thangka reproductions to sell to tourists.
 The reproductions might be decorative but are not antiques and the value is vastly different.
-Today, the Tibetan government has forbidden any antique to leave the country to preserve its heritage, so authentic antiques are rare and valuable.
+Today, the Tibetan government has banned any antique to leave the country to preserve its heritage, so authentic antiques are rare and valuable.
 This beautifully painted chest survived in excellent condition.
-It would do well in a home with contemporary décor that can be a little plain and austere, giving a room warmth and personality.
+It would do beautifully in a home with contemporary décor that could be a little plain and austere, giving the room warmth and charm with its colorful decorations.